Nathan-Wrpt/Movie-recommendation-algorithm-TPS/README.md

 ### 3 ─ Build Binary Files

-Exectute the following command to create the binary files created in order to save data with precise structure that are necessary to create the graph of recommandaions :
+Execute the following command to create the binary files created in order to save data with precise structure that are necessary to create the graph of recommendations :

 ```bash
 $ ./main -o